braden-sanders-stoneage/EmailAgent_AP/README.md

 ## Overview

 This is an intelligent email processing system that automatically fetches, categorizes, and organizes emails from Microsoft Outlook using AI-powered classification.
-The system uses OpenAI's GPT-5 to analyze email content and attachments, extracts invoice numbers, verifies them against Epicor ERP, and saves everything into a structured folder hierarchy organized by business week and category.
+The system runs as a Flask API with a background monitoring service that polls the inbox every 60 seconds, then displays results through an **Outlook Add-in** for easy access directly in Outlook Web.

+**Key Components:**
+- **Flask API** - Serves the Outlook Add-in and provides email data endpoints
+- **Background Monitor** - Automatically polls inbox every 60 seconds for new emails
+- **AI Classification** - Uses OpenAI GPT-5 to categorize and extract invoice numbers
+- **Epicor Integration** - Verifies invoices in Epicor ERP with direct deep links
+- **Outlook Add-in** - Displays categorization and invoice data in a sidebar panel

 ## What It Does

 The system performs the following workflow:

+1. **Background Monitoring** - Polls inbox every 60 seconds for unread emails
-1. **Authenticates** with Microsoft Graph API to access Outlook mailbox
+2. **Authenticates** with Microsoft Graph API to access Outlook mailbox
-2. **Fetches emails** from the inbox (configurable to include read/unread)
-3. **Processes attachments** - Downloads and decodes PDFs, images, and other file types
+3. **Processes emails** - Downloads and decodes attachments (PDFs, images, etc.)
 4. **Cleans HTML content** - Converts HTML email bodies to clean, readable plain text
-5. **AI Categorization** - Uses OpenAI GPT-5 to categorize each email into one of six predefined categories and extract invoice numbers
+5. **AI Categorization** - Uses OpenAI GPT-5 to categorize emails and extract invoice numbers
-6. **Organizes & Saves** - Saves emails with their attachments into a structured folder system organized by business week
-7. **Invoice Verification** - Checks extracted invoice numbers against Epicor ERP and generates direct links to invoices
+6. **Invoice Verification** - Checks invoice numbers against Epicor ERP and generates deep links
+7. **Caches Results** - Saves processed data to JSON files for instant retrieval
+8. **Outlook Integration** - Displays results in add-in sidebar when user opens an email

 ## Email Categories